mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 <h1>{title as string}</h1>
 ```

-Later we're going to learn how you can even define values inside your markup which can be helpful in some cases.
+Later we're going to learn how you can even define values inside your markup, which can be helpful in some cases.

 ## Markup Poetry